tomaszbozek/voting-app/README.md

 A simple distributed Java application running across multiple Docker containers.

+Based on docker example (kudos): https://github.com/dockersamples/example-voting-app

 ## Getting started

 Download [Docker Desktop](https://www.docker.com/products/docker-desktop) for Mac or Windows.
 [Docker Compose](https://docs.docker.com/compose) will be automatically installed.
 On Linux, make sure you have the latest version of [Compose](https://docs.docker.com/compose/install/).

-This solution uses Java, Spring, SpringBoot, Node.js, Redis for messaging and Postgres for storage.
+This solution uses Java, Spring, SpringBoot, Node.js, Angular.js, Redis for messaging and Postgres for storage.

 Run in this directory to build and run the app: